Jahshiek/My-First-Repo/README.md

 My name is Jahshiek Wade
-I am an engineering fellow at the Marcy Lab School Every time I fel unmotivated, I say what would raay do?
+I am a software engineering fellow at the Marcy Lab School Every time I feel unmotivated, I say what would Ray do?
-By the end of the year, I hope to get a well payong  job.
+Ben is my instructor